Trisha-shii/ImageTracking/README.md

 Create the project folder with index.html, main.js, and required assets (like 3D models and textures).
 Add the MindAR library and Three.js to the HTML page.

-2.Initialize the AR Engine
+2.Initialize the AR Engine:-
-  *Use MindARThree from the MindAR library to set up the AR engine, camera, and rendering context.
+Use MindARThree from the MindAR library to set up the AR engine, camera, and rendering context.

-3.Add Lighting
+3.Add Lighting:-
-  *Create a HemisphereLight to properly illuminate the 3D model in the AR scene.
+Create a HemisphereLight to properly illuminate the 3D model in the AR scene.

-4.Load 3D Model
+4.Load 3D Model:-
-  *Load a GLTF 3D model (for example, glasses1/scene.gltf) using an async function and a loader helper (loadGLTF()).
+Load a GLTF 3D model (for example, glasses1/scene.gltf) using an async function and a loader helper (loadGLTF()).

-5.Create an Anchor
+5.Create an Anchor:-
-  *Use mindarThree.addAnchor(id) to anchor the 3D model to a specific facial landmark (like nose or eyes).
+Use mindarThree.addAnchor(id) to anchor the 3D model to a specific facial landmark (like nose or eyes).

-6.Attach the Model
+6.Attach the Model:-
-  *Scale and attach the loaded model to the anchor’s group, so it follows the detected facial feature.
+Scale and attach the loaded model to the anchor’s group, so it follows the detected facial feature.

-7.Start the AR Session
+7.Start the AR Session:-
-  *Start the AR engine using mindarThree.start() and continuously render the scene using renderer.setAnimationLoop().
+Start the AR engine using mindarThree.start() and continuously render the scene using renderer.setAnimationLoop().

-8.View the Output
+8.View the Output:-
-  *Run the app through a local web server,like NGROK, allow camera access, and observe the 3D object align with the marker or facial region.
+Run the app through a local web server,like NGROK, allow camera access, and observe the 3D object align with the marker or facial region.

 ## PROGRAM:
 ***index.html***